Halford Leicestershire Table Sauce

-Halford Leicestershire Table Sauce, also Halford sauce or Leicestershire sauce, was once a common condiment in the US, akin to catsup or Worcestershire sauce today.
+Halford Leicestershire Table Sauce, also Halford sauce or Leicestershire sauce, was once as common a condiment in the United States as ketchup is today.
+The product was similar to Worcestershire sauce, with some recipes of the time using it interchangeably.

 Bottled in England, this sauce was imported to the United States via Boston.
-It was used in recipes in the same context as Worcestershire sauce.
 While the company producing it went out of business, because of its previously ubiquitous status in the late 19th century, its bottles are still considered collectable today.

-From an article in Donahoe's Magazine, January 1878:
+From an article in Donahoe's Magazine, January 1888: